 /en/index.xml instead, so I need to redirect

 Google has provided several tools to help you know more information about your website.
-For example, Google Analytics can collect visitor statistics and give speed suggestions to your website.
-Google Webmasters can show you the broken links it finds.
+For example, Google Search Console can show you which pages give users bad page experience on mobile and desktop.
 I use these tools frequently by myself.

 Yet another relatively small benefit is that I often go to my own posts to learn some technical stuff that I have forgotten.
 For example, I find it difficult to remember the syntax of different types of zero-width assertions in Perl-like regular expressions: